-Livingston were up against St. Mirren in the Premier League of Scotland on February 17.
-At full-time, Livingston sealed a 1-0 victory over St. Mirren.
+Livingston take on St. Mirren in the Premier League of Scotland on November 1.

 ScoreBat is covering Livingston vs St. Mirren in real time, providing the live stream and live score of the match, team line-ups, full match stats, live match commentary and official video highlights.
 We cover all matches of the Premier League of Scotland in real time and provide live streaming whenever possible.